jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ./makePythonTdd.sh a_project

-  the terminal shows no errors but no tests run
+  the terminal_ shows no errors but no tests ran

   .. code-block:: python